 (1) Party B is not a Defaulting Party.

-(2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States.
+(2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States or in Bermuda.

 (3) The Custodian is a Qualified Institution, approved by Party A (which approval shall not be unreasonably withheld).
 The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party A, subject to the security interest of Party B.